-You can find the amount of net loss you have to bring forward on the "Loss/excess imputation credits carried forward" letter we sent you after your 2018 notice of assessment or return acknowledgement.
+You can find the amount of net loss you have to bring forward on the "Loss/excess imputation credits carried forward" letter we sent you after your 2019 notice of assessment.
 If you don't have this letter, contact us and we'll send it to you.

-Add up all net losses to be brought forward to 2019 and print the total in Box 25A.
-Print the net loss amount you can claim this year in Box 25B.
+Add up all net losses to be brought forward to 2020 and print the total in Box 27A.
+Print the net loss amount you can claim this year in Box 27B.